STT 861 Theory of Prob and STT I Lecture Note - 10

 Proof: use the property to prove the theorem

-- this is the function with replaced by .
+- this is the function g with x replaced by X.

 Example 2